ingonyama-zk/developer-docs/docs/icicle/integrations.md

 1. Drop in replacement approach.
 2. Full GPU replacement approach.

-The first approach is best suited for teams aiming to quickly implement a GPU version of their Prover.
-This method predominantly involves substituting the core methods with ICICLE's methods.
-While this approach can yield significant performance gains it has many draw backs, implementing memory optimizations is limited and optimizing the protocol itself to be more suited for GPU is also limited.
-This approach is a great way to begin using ICICLE, however for someone who is looking to seriously adopt GPU acceleration we would recommend a more rigorous approach.
+The first approach for GPU-accelerating your Prover with ICICLE is quick to implement, but it has limitations, such as reduced memory optimization and limited protocol tuning for GPUs.
+It's a solid starting point, but those committed to fully leveraging GPU acceleration should consider a more comprehensive approach.

-A complete GPU replacement means preforming the entire ZK proof on the GPU.
+A full GPU replacement means preforming the entire ZK proof on the GPU.
 This approach will reduce latency to a minimum and requires you to change the way you implement the protocol to be more GPU friendly.
 This approach will take full advantage of GPU acceleration.
 Redesigning your prover this way may take more engineering effort but we promise you that its worth it!